diagrams/diagrams-doc/doc/manual.rst

 The `SVGFonts package`_ implements native text support for diagrams, using fonts in the SVG format (note that it can be used with *any* backend, not just the SVG backend).
-Among other things, it provides its own `textSVG` function which can be used to convert text into a *path* tracing the outline of the text.
+Among other things, it provides its own `svgText` function which can be used to convert text into a *path* tracing the outline of the text.
 Here is a simple example:

 .. _`SVGFonts package`: http://hackage.haskell.org/package/SVGFonts